ujjwalguptaofficial/fortjs-doc/docs/components/guard.md

 }
 ```

-Now you have defined the guard but in order to use this guard, you need to assign it to some worker.
+Now let's use this guard on some worker -

 ```
-import { Controller, Guards } from "fortjs";
+import { Controller, guards } from "fortjs";
-import { ModelUserGuard } from "location where guard is defined";
+import { ValidUserGuard } from "@/guards";

 export class UserController extends Controller {

-    @Guards(ModelUserGuard)
+    @guards(ValidUserGuard)
     addUser(){
+        const user = this.data.user ;
     }

 }
 ```
+### Summary

+* A guard allows you to extract reusable logic like validation, authentication etc
-**Note:-** A guard can be assigned to multiple worker.
+* A guard can be independently used by multiple workers
+* A guard makes your code much clean
+* A guard can be independently unit tested